IWTC Monterey Sailor Helps Mold Future CTI Sailors into Warfighters

+“He [Clark] is very easy to approach,” said former indoctrination division Sailor Seaman Britnee Perales, who is waiting to begin her studies in the Russian Basic Course.
+“His patience and ability to explain things in an easy to understand way makes him a great leader.”

+When asked if he plans to make the Navy a career, Clark readily responded, “I knew early on that I wanted to make the Navy a career.
+I will stay in until the Navy doesn’t want me.”

-200820-N-N0484-0005 MONTEREY, Calif.
-(August 20, 2020) Fire Control Technician 1st Class Michael Clark, leading petty officer (LPO) of the command indoctrination division at Information Warfare Training Command (IWTC) Monterey, speaks with new-accession Sailors awaiting language training.
-IWTC Monterey, as part of the Center for Information Warfare Training, provides a continuum of foreign language training to Navy personnel, which prepares them to conduct information warfare across the full spectrum of military operations.
-(U.S. Navy photo/Released)
+IWTC Monterey, as part of the Center for Information Warfare Training (CIWT), provides a continuum of foreign language training to Navy personnel, which prepares them to conduct information warfare across the full spectrum of military operations.

 |Date Taken: